fscorrupt/awesome-stars/README.md

 ## Go

+- [mvanhorn/cli-printing-press](https://github.com/mvanhorn/cli-printing-press) - Every API has a secret identity.
+This finds it, absorbs every feature from every competing tool, then builds the GOAT CLI — designed for AI agents first, with SQLite sync, offline search, and compound
 - [garybowers/bootimus](https://github.com/garybowers/bootimus) - A Complete enhanced version of the PXE server supporting booting from ISOs written in Golang and Deployable via containers or binaries.
 - [jhaals/yopass](https://github.com/jhaals/yopass) - Secure sharing of secrets, passwords and files
 - [291-Group/LAN-Orangutan](https://github.com/291-Group/LAN-Orangutan) - LAN Orangutan is a lightweight network scanner with persistent device labeling, multi-network support, and Tailscale integration.
 Built by 291 Group.